lucamonfredo/johnnymnemonic/README.md

 <JohnnyMnemonic
-  onChange={...} // onChange callback, required suggestionFunction={...} // a Promise that returns a string[], required debounceTimeout={...} // number of msec to debounce suggestionFunc, optional ... // all other input props, optional
+  onChange={...} // onChange callback, required suggestionFunction={...} // a Promise that returns a string[], required suggestionFuncTimeout={...} // number of msec to debounce suggestionFunc, optional ... // all other input props, optional
 />
 ```